scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 3:39
 From here, we can see more details
 3:40
-about the instance being monitored, even though it's 3:43 running in another project.
+about the instance being monitored, even though it’s 3:43 running in another project.
 3:45
-So that's how we can use the Cloud Console to configure 3:48 metrics scopes and collect monitoring
+So that’s how we can use the Cloud Console to configure 3:48 metrics scopes and collect monitoring
 3:50
 data for multiple projects.
 3:53
-So that's how to configure metrics scopes in the UI.
+So that’s how to configure metrics scopes in the UI.
 Monitoring data across multiple projects
 3:56
 But how can you figure out where your project is